T R A V E L / C I T Y G U I D E S

 4. Foodie Hotspots...

-When chefs Jeremiah Stone and Fabian von Hauske opened Contra, their unassuming Orchard Street restaurant, New York’s foodies were soon rushing to savour the chef’s intricate six-course tasting menu.
-Though simply-named, inventive creations such as “crab, black trumpet, sabayon”, and “monkfish, potato, saffron” filled Contra’s bare-brick interiors with excited restaurant critics and passionate devotees.
-Only a few doors down, Wild Air offers a more casual setting to enjoy the culinary flair of this talented duo.
-A relaxed wine bar with a European spin, Wild Air invites you to pull up a stool and catch up with friends over a glass of natural Gamay wine or a Mezcal Negroni, accompanied by a tasting plate-style menu of dishes such as sweet potato with ricotta and tahini, or beef tartare with smoked cheddar and chestnut. $$
+When chefs Jeremiah Stone and Fabian von Hauske opened Contra, New York foodies were soon rushing to savour the chef’s inventive six-course tasting menu, featuring dishes such as “crab, black trumpet, sabayon”, and “monkfish, potato, saffron”.
+The duo went on to open Wildair just two doors down, styled as a relaxed wine bar with a European spin.
+Wildair invites you to pull up a stool and catch up with friends over a glass of natural Gamay wine or a Mezcal Negroni, accompanied by delicious plates of sweet potato with ricotta and tahini, or beef tartare with smoked cheddar and chestnut. $$

 5. Hot Brooklyn Dining…